eldipa/xoz/docs/RFC:-Specification-of-Segment,-Extent-and-Block-Size.md

 The `.xoz` file is divided in blocks of a fixed size.
 In these blocks the data of *strokes*, *images* and other *objects* is stored.

+An *extent* is a sequence of contiguous blocks belonging to the same object.

+A *segment* is a sequence of *extents* belonging to the same object.

 An *object descriptor* then points to one or more blocks which may or may not be contiguous indexed by one or more *extents*.

-This RFC specifies the `struct extent_t`, how blocks are indexed by an *extent*, how the data is stored in the blocks and the possible size that the blocks should have.
+This RFC specifies the `struct extent_t`, how blocks are indexed by an *extent*, how they assemble a *segment* and the possible sizes that the blocks and *extent* should/may have.

 # Extents